wlwl2/publishing-to-npm/README.md

 # publishing-to-npm
 Notes for publishing a node package to NPM.

-## Add new packages to the NPM registry
+## Add a new package to the NPM registry

 https://docs.npmjs.com/creating-and-publishing-unscoped-public-packages

-## Update existing published public packages
+## Update an existing published public package

 https://docs.npmjs.com/updating-your-published-package-version-number